researchstudio-sat/webofneeds/webofneeds/won-matcher-service/README.md

 ## Matching Service Architecture

-Matching is currently done by setting up an instance of a *won-matcher-service* module which provides functionality to connect to won nodes, crawl them for new needs and subscribe for need event life cycle updates.
-It also provides functionality to send hint messages to won nodes if matches between needs have been found.
-Furthermore a matching service has its own local RDF store where is saves crawled needs as well as its own event bus to include matching algorithms for instance.
+Matching is currently done by setting up an instance of a *won-matcher-service* module which provides functionality to connect to won nodes, crawl them for new atoms and subscribe for atom event life cycle updates.
+It also provides functionality to send hint messages to won nodes if matches between atoms have been found.
+Furthermore a matching service has its own local RDF store where is saves crawled atoms as well as its own event bus to include matching algorithms for instance.

-The matching service sends events (e.g. need-created-events) on its local event bus if it detects new needs from crawling won nodes for example.
+The matching service sends events (e.g. atom-created-events) on its local event bus if it detects new atoms from crawling won nodes for example.
 Also it sends hint messages out to won nodes if hint events are published on its local event bus.